kristiyan-filipov/author-counter/README.md

 ---

 # Usage
-You can use the website at: https://author-counter.netlify.app/, or you can download the application, by downloading the appropriate installation file for your operating system from the [releases page](https://github.com/kristiyan-filipov/authors-counter/releases/) and run it to install the application!
+You can use it through the [website](https://author-counter.netlify.app/), or you can download the application, by downloading the appropriate installation file for your operating system from the [releases page](https://github.com/kristiyan-filipov/authors-counter/releases/) and run it to install the application!